 Prefixes and Suffixes

-Toy Story fans will love the Slinky Dog reference in this ELAR anchor chart for teaching prefixes and suffixes.
+Toy Story fans will love the Slinky Dog reference in this ELA anchor chart for teaching prefixes and suffixes.
 Not sure you have the drawing skills to match Pixar?
-Don’t worry Massachusetts third grade teacher Sierra (@sierrainthird on Instagram) says she projected this one onto the paper and traced it!
+Don’t worry; Massachusetts third-grade teacher Sierra says she projected this one onto the paper and traced it!

 My Rights As a Reader

-Alaska teacher Mr. Christian (@teaching.mr.close on Instagram) was inspired by Daniel Pennac’s book The Rights of the Reader to share this anchor chart with his class to let them know there’s more to reading than just grabbing a book off the shelf.
+Alaska teacher Mr. Christian was inspired by Daniel Pennac’s book The Rights of the Reader to share this anchor chart with his class to let them know there’s more to reading than just grabbing a book off the shelf.

 Class Goals Anchor Chart

-Clear goals are important, and teacher Kaylee Williams of Oklahoma (@williamsinfifth) made this anchor chart to not only give her students a goal to focus on but help them chart their progress.
-As she explained: “We decided on a goal we wanted to focus on mastering first & what our reward would be when we accomplished it.
+Clear goals are important, and Oklahoma teacher Kaylee Williams made this anchor chart not only to give her students a goal to focus on but help them chart their progress.
+As she explained, “We decided on a goal we wanted to focus on mastering first & what our reward would be when we accomplished it.
 Both classes decided they wanted to work on bringing their best selves & all items needed to class each day.
 We discussed what this looked like and started working hard on it!
 They’ve been doing so well to meet this goal, my homeroom actually finished the checklist & got their reward yesterday!”